falkr/ttm4115/pages/prep-modeling.md

 - Decide which elements of a deployment diagram are relevant and chose a suitable level of detail.

 ## The Problem

 > You are an engineer and should build a new system, an information and communication system for a new airport.
 You start coding on your laptop, and you manage to create the system all by yourself, in one long session.
 You think for yourself that Python is a really powerful programming language, and that this programming course really payed off.
 The next day, a bit tired, you send the code to the airport people and they happily accept your system.
 Some days after, they send you the money.

 Doesn't this sound like a nice story?
-Unfortunately, it's complete bullshit.
-Why?
+Unfortunately, it's bullshit. --- _Why?_

 * Systems are rarely created by a single person.
 Most systems are the effort of a team of developers, or rather _several_ teams of developers, changing over time.
 * Most systems are not just built once, but maintained, extended and adapted over many years.

 In this process, the code of the system, that is, the machine instructions needed to run it, are only one part of the descriptions and specifications that are created throughout the entire lifecycle of a system.
 With _lifecycle_ we mean from the beginning of its conception, the idea, its creation and the following maintenance.
 During these phases, engineers create many documents that describe different aspects of it.
 Some descriptions have the purpose to make new programmers understand what has already been built and how the different parts of the system work together.
 Other descriptions are suitable to simulate the system, so we can check it for important properties like safety, security or performance.
 Yet again other descriptions are only created temporarily, before making a technical decision.

 ## Modeling